roddhjav/pass-import/README.md

 supports import from 18 different password managers.
 More manager support can easily be added.

-Passwords are imported in the existing default password store, therefore the password store must has been initialized before with `pass init`.
+Passwords are imported into the existing default password store, therefore the password store must have been initialised before with `pass init`.

-By default pass, imports entries at the root of the password store and only keeps the main data (password, login, email, url, group).
-This behavior can be changed using the provided options.
+By default, pass imports entries at the root of the password store and only keeps the main data (password, login, email, URL, group).
+This behaviour can be changed using the provided options.

 Pass import handles duplicates and is compatible with [browserpass][bp].